China facing 'grave' coronavirus challenge, says Xi | DW | 25.01.2020

 The government in China said international tour groups would be suspended and inter-province shuttle buses halted from Sunday in an effort to curb the spread of the deadly coronavirus.

-Speaking at a Communist Party leadership meeting, President Xi Jinping said his country "faced with the grave situation of an accelerating spread of the new coronavirus" but that the country will "definitely be able to win the battle," according to state media.
+Speaking at a Communist Party leadership meeting, President Xi Jinping said his country was "faced with the grave situation of an accelerating spread of the new coronavirus" but that the country would "definitely be able to win the battle," according to state media.

 "Life is of paramount importance," Xi said.